by Gary Hunter

 NACDL filed a public records request for a copy of the Blue Book but the U.S. Department of Justice (DOJ) refused to comply, citing Exemption 5 of the FOIA statute, which exempts from disclosure records that would be privileged from normal litigation discovery, claiming the handbook was attorney work-product.
 Both the district court and Court of Appeals agreed.

 The DOJ had argued that “the Blue Book is not a ‘neutral analysis of the law’ but rather ‘contain[s] confidential legal analysis and strategies to support the Government’s investigations and prosecutions.’ ...
-In contrast with publicly-available documents such as the United States Attorneys’ Manual, which set out statements of ...
+In contrast with publicly-available documents such as the United States Attorneys’ Manual, which set out statements of agency ...

 by Lonnie Burton